abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 End of support on September 30, 2014.
 Customers that continue using the platform will be in the Extended Lifecycle Support.
 All the support will be Reasonable endeavor.

 ### Redhill WebMux
-End of support.
-Customers that continue using the platform will be in the Extended Lifecycle Support .
+End of support on September 1, 2014.
+Customers that continue using the platform will be in the Extended Lifecycle Support.
 All the support will be Reasonable endeavor.

+Note: Rackspace makes every effort to align our support dates for operating systems with the manufacturer’s support dates.
+If a manufacturer decides to shorten the support life of an operating system, Rackspace might be forced to end support sooner than originally anticipated.
+For full details on support life, see the [Rackspace EOL Terms](https://www.rackspace.com/information/legal/eolterms?_ga=2.83585110.1185508516.1551714471-1563606307.1544215242)

 ### General topics
 | Feature | Support level |